neoforged/.github/primers/1.21.6/index.md

 - `net.mienecraft.client.renderer.entity.state.HappyGhastRenderState` - The state of a 'tamed' ghast.
 - `net.minecraft.client.resources.model.EquipmentclientInfo$LayerType#HAPPY_GHAST_BODY` - A layer representing the body of a happy ghast.
 - `net.minecraft.client.resources.sounds.RidingHappyGhastSoundInstance` - A tickable sound instance that plays when riding a happy ghast.
+- `net.minecraft.client.sounds.MusicManager`
+    - `getCurrentMusicTranslationKey` - Returns the translation key of the currently playing music.
+    - `setMinutesBetweenSongs` - Sets the frequency between the background tracks.
+    - `$MusicFrequency` - The frequency of the background tracks being played.
 - `net.minecraft.commands.arguments`
     - `HexColorArgument` - An integer argument that takes in a hexadecimal color.
     - `ResourceOrIdArgument`